 John M. Urbanchuk is an economist with extensive academic and private sector experience in agricultural economics and policy analysis.
-Urbanchuk is currently an assistant professor and chair of the Department of Agribusiness at Delaware Valley University.
-In addition to his academic duties Urbanchuk is a faculty advisor for the DelVal Collegiate Farm Bureau and the DelVal Chapter of the National Agricultural Marketing Association (NAMA).
+Urbanchuk is currently an assistant professor in the Department of Agribusiness at Delaware Valley University.
+In addition to his academic duties, Urbanchuk is a faculty advisor for the DelVal Collegiate Farm Bureau and the DelVal Chapter of the National Agricultural Marketing Association (NAMA).
 He is also a managing partner and principal of Agriculture and Biofuels Consulting LLP (ABF Economics).

 Urbanchuk has extensive experience in the economics of biofuels, agriculture, the food industry, and economic impact and cost benefit analysis.
 He is involved in examining the economic feasibility and economic impact of second-generation biofuel feedstocks including sweet sorghum, cellulosic and other potential feedstocks for ethanol and waste fats, greases and oils for biodiesel production.
 Urbanchuk also provides expert economic testimony for litigation.
 He has testified as an expert in patent infringement litigation for GMO products and seed technology in corn, soybeans, and cotton and as an expert in a mediation proceeding on sugar beets.
 He was a testifying expert regarding the ethanol industry on behalf of ExxonMobil and other oil company defendants for the MTBE product liability MDL litigation, and for ExxonMobil Corporation on the Fruitridge Vista Water and Pascoag (RI) Utility District MTBE litigation.